 Arthur Blank was ‘deeply disappointed and betrayed’

-Arthur Blank, co-founder of Home Depot, bought the Atlanta Falcons just a year after the Falcons had drafted Michael Vick.
-The two developed a strong relationship and were both responsible for taking the Falcons to new heights.
+Arthur Blank, the co-founder of Home Depot, bought the Atlanta Falcons just a year after the team had drafted Michael Vick.
+The two developed a strong relationship and were responsible for taking the Falcons to new heights.
 When news broke about the dogfighting, Blank confronted his superstar quarterback and pointedly asked if the reports were true.

 Vick’s arrogance eventually caught up to him and cost him everything.
 He served his time.
 Since his release, he has become an animal rights advocate lobbying for legislation against illegal animal fighting.
-There’s no denying, Michael Vick made some very poor choices in his life.
-But to his credit, he’s made a concerted effort to atone for those mistakes.
-And in life, that’s all we can ask of ourselves and others.
+There’s no denying that Michael Vick made some very poor choices in his life.
+However, to his credit, he’s made a concerted effort to atone for those mistakes.
+In life, that’s all we can ask of ourselves and others.